The Bankrate promise

 Which card earns more?

-Deciding whether the Amex Gold or Amex Platinum will earn you the most money depends on your regular spending habits.
-Let’s compare potential rewards earnings you might earn in a month with the Amex Gold Card versus Platinum.
+Deciding whether the Amex Gold or Platinum is better for your situation largely comes down to regular spending habits.
+Let’s compare the potential rewards you might earn in a month with the Amex Gold Card versus Platinum.

 Using the same purchases and dollar amounts, here’s what your earnings might look like if you used the American Express Platinum for these expenditures.
 You’ll earn 1X points for every dollar you spend at restaurants, so the $200 you spend dining out will deliver 200 points, or $2.
 Similarly, the $500 you spend on groceries and the $600 towards non-category spending also yield 1X points per dollar.
 That means you’ll earn 1,300 points, or $13 in this instance.